Reggie Bush shines, Lions beat Patriots 40-9

 - Associated Press

-Tight end Zach Sudfeld and running backs Brandon Bolden and Shane Vereen lost fumbles and Tom Brady threw an interception in four of New England's first five possessions.
+Tight end Zach Sudfeld and running backs Brandon Bolden and Shane Vereen lost fumbles and Brady was picked off in four of New England's first five possessions.
 The other possession was a three-and-out that ended with Zoltan Mesko's punt.

 Brady played four series in the first two preseason games combined, completing 18 of his 20 passes for 172 yards and two touchdowns in two victories.
-But in a half of work Thursday at Ford Field, he was 16 of 24 for 185 yards and the second-quarter interception by Detroit cornerback Chris Houston.
+But in a half of work in Detroit, he was 16 of 24 for 185 yards and the second-quarter interception by Detroit cornerback Chris Houston.

 The starters played seven series in those games — a win over the Jets and a loss in Cleveland — and managed only a pair of field goals.